Aurmau/Projet_7_OpenClassrooms/README.md

 `model_lgbm.pkl` for a specific customer. `<int:customer_id>` corresponding to the unique id of the customer.

 ## 5. Dashboard
 The dashboard created for the project can be visited at this URL --> https://p7-oc-dashboard.herokuapp.com/.
-Please not than this dashboard is deployed on a free licence Heroku servor and may take several seconds to load.
+Please note than this dashboard is deployed on a free licence Heroku servor and may take several seconds to load.

 The dashboard is made of 5 parts: